Nmor/covenant-connect/docs/js-architecture.md

 │       └── tasks/          # Background job queue abstraction
 ```

 Each module exposes a Nest `Module`, `Service`, and (where relevant) `Controller`.
-Today the services rely on in-memory stores to keep the initial commit lightweight; the method contracts align with Prisma models so the repository layer can swap to a real database with minimal churn.
+Accounts, churches, donations, and the content module’s sermon endpoints already persist data through Prisma, while the remaining modules still use in-memory stores whose method contracts align with the Prisma models for a straightforward swap to the database.

 ### Frontend structure